-Our core business has been subject to seasonal influences, with higher sales typically realized in our second and fourth fiscal quarters.
+Our business has been subject to seasonal influences, with higher sales typically realized in our first and fourth fiscal quarters.
 General economic forces and changes in our customer mix have reduced seasonal fluctuations in revenue over the past few years.
-RSI's historic net sales vary from quarter to quarter primarily due to the timing of Home Depot and Lowe's customer promotions, product roll-outs and their inventory management.
-However, RSI historically did not have significant recurring seasonality impacts on its business.
+The costs of the Company's products are subject to inflationary pressures and commodity price fluctuations.
+The Company has generally been able over time to recover the effects of inflation and commodity price fluctuations through sales price increases.